belovehq/h2d2/README.md

 # H2-D2

-H2 driven table vizualisation droid for Clojure data scientists.
+H2 driven table vizualisation droid for the Clojure REPL.

-H2D2 loads files, urls, core.matrix datasets/matrices and clojure data
-structures into an in-memory H2 database, for visualisation via your favourite SQL GUI.
+H2D2 is a REPL utility that loads files, urls, core.matrix datasets/matrices and clojure data structures into an in-memory H2 database, for visualisation via your favourite SQL GUI.

 H2D2 was developed with fully-featured IDEs in mind (e.g. IntelliJ IDEA)